ChrisLaganiere/MoreData/README.md

 ### FetchableResultsPublisher

-The `FetchableResultsPublisher` class provides a Combine-based interface to fetch and observe Core Data entities, making it easy to integrate with SwiftUI or other reactive UI frameworks.
+`FetchableResultsPublisher` provides a Combine publisher interface on fetch results to make simple, composable, long-running Core Data query streams.
+This makes it easy to integrate data flows in view models, with `@MainActor` services, or with UI frameworks like TCA.

+An even easier solution to power your views is provided further below provided with a SwiftUI property wrapper, but sometimes you need to integrate data flows with other components in your app. `FetchableResultsPublisher` is good for this.

 #### Example